 Reason or a Meaning in Their Work

 We’re all terrified to spend our whole life on meaningless things.
-That’s why people tend to search for meaning in every aspect of their lives.
+That’s why people tend to search for meaning in every aspect of their lives or else we can turn to burnout.

 And the workplace is no exception.